Jan 183 min read

-Ramadan in the UAE is not just a month of fasting, it is an integrated experience of spirituality, generosity and tradition.
+Ramadan in the UAE is not merely a month of fasting; it is a holistic experience of spirituality, generosity, and time-honoured tradition.

-During this holy month, the daily lives of Emiratis and expats are transformed as the beauty of community cohesion and Islamic culture is evident around every corner.
+During this holy month, the daily lives of Emiratis and expatriates alike are transformed as community cohesion and Islamic culture flourish on every street corner.

 From the beginning of the month, you can notice a change in the atmosphere.
 Streets and buildings are adorned with illuminated decorations that add a distinctive touch to cities such as Dubai, Abu Dhabi and Sharjah.
 Malls and public areas organise special events, with group Iftar sessions and workshops focusing on Islamic values.